Back to jobs

 Medical & Scientific Strategy

-• Lead medical affairs and scientific strategy across assigned programs, from late development through pre-launch and commercialization readiness.
+• Lead medical affairs and scientific strategy for Sprifermin and across assigned programs, from late development through pre-launch and commercialization readiness.

 • Embed medical perspective early in development planning, including endpoint selection, evidence generation, and lifecycle strategy.